typedb/typedb/docs/pages/academy/4-data-loading/2-csv-migration.md

 ### What have you learned?
-In this lesson, you have learned about Graql templating language, macros and how to migrate CSV files into GRAKN.
+In this lesson, you have learned about Graql templating language, macros and how to migrate CSV files into Grakn.
 That was quite a lot, so be sure to have understood all the topics of this lesson before proceeding.

 ## What next?
 [Next lesson](./xml-migration.html) will be about migrating files with a more complex structure than the tabular one of CSV.
 If you want to delve deeper into the Graql templating language and macros, as usual, head to the [docs](../index.html)